crolllab/crolllab_v3/index.md

 ---  |---
-21 Dec 2023 | Big congratulations to Vinciane Monod for a very successful PhD exam!
+24 Jan 2024 | We are very excited to co-organize ISCLB2024 in Zurich!
+[Check out the website](https://www.isclb2024.com) 21 Dec 2023 | Big congratulations to Vinciane Monod for a very successful PhD exam!
 8 Dec 2023 | We had a wonderful Christmas dinner together.
 Thanks to everyone for making this a wonderful 2023!
 7 Nov 2023 | The last days, Hanna, Leen, Toby and Anik had papers accepted for publication.
 Congrats all of you!
 [Check out the preprints](https://pathogen-genomics.org/publications/)